Chaklader/landmark-classification-cnn/NOTES.md

 - EfficientNet utilized squeeze-and-excitation blocks for channel attention, improving efficiency.
 - Vision Transformers brought self-attention mechanisms from NLP to computer vision.

-Question 2 of 3:
-What is the role of the skip connection during a forward pass?
+### Q#2: What is the role of the skip connection during a forward pass?

 Answer: Makes it possible for a layer to easily learn the identity function, and forces the layer to learn the residuals with respect to the input image.